tcsantini/EyeRecToo/README.md

 # EyeRecToo

-EyeRecToo is a second-generation open-source software for head-mounted eye trackers.
+EyeRecToo is a second-generation hardware-agnostic open-source software for head-mounted eye trackers.
 Its main raison d'être is to provide an open platform to replace the data acquisition functionality from eye-tracker vendors' software, which typically are expensive, closed-source, and geared toward their own devices.
 It deprecates [EyeRec](https://www-ti.informatik.uni-tuebingen.de/santini/EyeRec).

 For data analysis functionality replacement, we recommend